-The Museum’s main goal is also supported by organisations of cultural, as well as educational nature.
+The Museum’s main goal is also supported by organisations of culture, as well as educational nature.
 It encourages popularizing the idea of protecting technical heritage

-Devices that assured proper flow of sheet metal production technology are located in the mill’s main hall.
-The technological line consists of: two melting furnaces with a capacity of 50 tonnes, heating furnace for boards, carousel casting with 24 water-cooled forms, a roughing mill, 3 finishing mills, 2 pairs of preliminary shears for cutting sheet metal, 2 pairs of finishing shears for sheet metal.
+Devices that assured proper flow of metal sheet production technology are located in the mill’s main hall.
+The technological line consists of: two melting furnaces with a capacity of 50 tonnes, heating furnace for boards, carousel casting with 24 water-cooled forms, a roughing mill, 3 finishing mills, 2 pairs of preliminary shears for cutting sheet metal, 2 pairs of finishing shears for metal sheet.
 The set of rolling mills was powered by steam engines.